paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

-For example, if a dependency needs separate variants for running on Ubuntu Bionic versus Ubuntu Jammy Jellyfish, and the buildpack supports both related stacks, then for each new dependency version discovered during version retrieval, two sets of metadata will be returned.
+For example, if a dependency needs separate variants for running on Ubuntu Bionic versus Ubuntu Jammy Jellyfish, and the buildpack supports both related stacks, then for each new dependency version discovered during version retrieval, two sets of metadata for that version will be returned.
 In this example, one entry will be for Bionic, with the `target` field set to something like `bionic`, with the compatible stacks being `io.buildpacks.stacks.bionic`.
 The other entry will be for Jammy, with the `target` set to something like `jammy`, and the compatible stack being `io.buildpacks.stacks.jammy`.

 #### Caveat: Compiled Dependencies
 In the case that the dependencies need to be compiled or processed, the